freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1480.1

-List the contents of the `project` folder so I can see the folder for me.
+List the contents of the `project` folder to see the new copy.

 #### HINTS